sakibsadmanshajib/personal-website-novelo/content/post/Learn C Yourself/lesson-2-c-program-structure.md

 Let’s look at how to save the source code in a file, how to compile and run it.
 Following are the simple steps:

 1. Open your C/C++ compiler and add the above-mentioned code.
-2. Save the file as Hello World.c
+2. Save the file as "Hello World.c".
 3. Now Compile and run by clicking F9 (Code::Blocks).
 4. If there are no errors in your code the compiler will create a window that will display **"Hello World!"**.